jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1a1.md

 But in 1340, 10 pence had half an ounce of silver, Tower-weight, and 10 pence then was equal to 30 pence today.

-So, four ounces of silver, Tower-weight then was equal to=
+So, four ounces of silver, Tower-weight then was equal to:
 - 80 pence then, and
 - 240 pence today.